Fabricio872/RegisterCommandBundle/README.md

 To field to be asked from terminal you have to set fields to one of those input types:
 "string", "hidden", "hiddenRepeat", "password", "array"

-> note: "password" is same s "hiddenRepeat" but it gets encrypted
+> note: "password" is same s "hiddenRepeat", but it gets encrypted

 Example with string value: